Anti-Bribery for Sales · Module 2 of 2

 Narrator

 Bid wash-up.
-Mark is in front of the whiteboard.
-Pricing is locked.
-The technical narrative is still the only piece anyone is awake for.
+Mark at the whiteboard.
+Pricing locked.
+Technical narrative still the only piece anyone is awake for.

 Mark Stelovich